Snowflake-Labs/sfquickstarts/site/sfguides/src/modern_data_stack_with_fivetran_snowflake_salesforce/modern_data_stack_with_fivetran_snowflake_salesforce.md

 Leave the schema changes setting as `Allow All`.
 Click `Continue`.
 ![Fivetran Connector 11](assets/connector/c_0110.png)

 With that, we are ready to go!
 Let's sync data.
 Click `Start Initial Sync`.
-And let Fivetran seemlessly replicate your data into Snowflake.
+And let Fivetran seamlessly replicate your data into Snowflake.
 This should only take a minute or two at most.
 Now, let's move on to transformations!
 ![Fivetran Connector 12](assets/connector/c_0120.png)

 > aside positive